libinglong/skywalking-threadpool-agent/README.md

 Note the ThreadPoolExecutor is a bootstrap class.
 We must inject the wrap class, such as your.own.RunnableWrapper into bootstrap classloader.Then you should write a skywalking plugin to enhance your.own.RunnableWrapper.
-There is already a RunnableWrapper, org.apache.skywalking.apm.toolkit.trace.RunnableWrapper, but we can not use. why?
+There is already a RunnableWrapper, org.apache.skywalking.apm.toolkit.trace.RunnableWrapper, but it's hard to use it.

 This RunnableWrapper has a plugin whose active condition is checking if there is @TraceCrossThread.
 Byte buddy in skywalking will use net.bytebuddy.pool.TypePool.Default.WithLazyResolution.LazyTypeDescription to find the annotations